Aakkiieezz/cart_management/README.md

-# CRUD Operations using SpringBoot, Thymeleaf, MySQL
+# CRUD Operations using SpringBoot + Thymeleaf + MySQL

 Used :
 - Spring Controller-Service-Repository architecture